USCIS Medical Exam and Vaccination when applying for Green Card

 Going for Vaccination (Day 2):

 Then the nurse comes and I got four out of the six shots that day (Tdap, HepA/B and flushot), two on each hand.
-Then she hands me two papers.
-One had my information and what tests are needed and the another paper was list of lab locations.
+Then she handed me two papers: One had my information and what tests are needed for antibody titer and the another paper was list of lab locations.
 I can go to any of those lab and give my blood sample.
 She also gave me my Immunization Card (Ahhh.. now I know what it looks like).
 It has information about the shots I got.

 Cool… now head over to the labs.